AseSever/jquery-salary-calculator/INSTRUCTIONS.md

 x append information to the DOM

-and clear the input fields.
+x and clear the input fields.

-x Using the stored information, calculate monthly costs and append this to the to DOM. x If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
+x Using the stored information, calculate monthly costs and append this to the to DOM.

+x If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.

-Create a delete button that removes an employee from the DOM.
+x Create a delete button

+x that removes an employee from the DOM.

 For Base mode, it does **not** need to remove that Employee's salary from the reported total.

 ### Files Provided
 No files have been provided.
 Fork and clone this repository or create a new GitHub repository to get started.
 Make sure to commit regularily!